awslabs/amazon-kinesis-video-streams-producer-c/README.md

 If you want to use the sample for `PCM_ALAW/G.711` frames, run `./kvsAudioVideoStreamingSample <channel-name> <streaming_duration> <sample_location> alaw`

+This will stream the video/audio files from the `samples/h264SampleFrames` and `samples/aacSampleFrames` or `samples/alawSampleFrames` (as per the choice of audio codec in the last argument) respectively.

 For video only, run `./kvsVideoOnlyStreamingSample <channel-name>`

-This will stream the video/audio files from the `samples/h264SampleFrames` and `samples/aacSampleFrames` respectively by default.
+This will stream the video files from the `samples/h264SampleFrames`.

 ### Run unit tests
 Since these tests exercise networking you need to have AWS credentials specified, specifically you need to: